What’s on the Program?

 9.00am

-• How are public and private stakeholders across the agri-food supply chain collaborating to achieve climate goals and safeguard water and food security?
-How do we meet competing demands for food, feed, and fuel?
+• How are public and private stakeholders across the agri-food supply chain collaborating to achieve climate and nature goals?
+How do we meet competing demands for food, feed, and fuel while reducing emissions and regenerating natural resources?

 • How are agribusinesses, food brands, and the wider ecosystem approaching MMRV to understand their environmental footprint?
 What methodologies for Scope 3 GHG emissions reporting exist?
 What technologies, processes, and controls to produce accurate, verifiable, and defensible data are being implemented?

-• How are agri-food players aligning with government to reduce emissions at the landscape level?
+• How are agri-food players aligning with government to reduce emissions and restore natural resources at the landscape level?
 How are businesses working with partners and competitors in shared environments?

 9.40am